4nkh/word_mix/README.md

 PLEASE WATCH WORD_MIX-0.0.7 FOR THE TEST (see details in NOTES...)

-combine 2 small word to get a word of (N) characters ->
+combine 2 small word to get a word of (N) characters:

-    default is 6

     al + bums => albums